top1944/duckuments/docs/atoms_85_fall2017_projects/27_anti_instagram/20-intermediate-design-document-template.md

 | ~segment_list | The list of detected segments could be for use as well. |

 #### Line detector 2 node
 The line detector node publishes all the relevant data after detecting the dashed yellow line, the white side line and the potential red stopping line.
+The latencies are determined as soon as possible.
+Experiments could not have been done yet since the line detection resposibility has been officially assigned to us a few hours before the deadline.
 ##### Topics
 | Published topics  | Explanation | Latency |
 | :------------: | :------------: |  :------------: |